 Let’s say you want to buy Waves.
 What should you do?
 We suggest you go to the SimpleSwap homepage and follow the instructions below:

-- Choose the currency you want to exchange (e.g. BTC) in the first drop-down list.
-Enter the amount you would like to swap.
+- For example, you want to swap BTC for WAVES.
+Select the currency you want to exchange (e.g. BTC) in the first drop-downlist.
+Then enter the amount you want to swap.

 - Select WAVES in the second drop-down list.
-You will see the estimated amount that you will receive after the exchange.
+You’ll see the estimated amount that you’ll get after the exchange.

 - Enter the Recipient's Address.
-WAVES will be sent to this address.
+WAVES will be sent.
 Be careful and make sure you use the correct address.

 - You will see the Bitcoin deposit address.
-You need to transfer the necessary amount of BTC to this address to start the exchange.
+You need to transfer the necessary amount of BTC to this address to start the BTC to WAVES exchange.